Uribouz/badminton-matching-app/README.md

 ## Objectives

 ## TODO:
-3. Can create a randomly match with another 3 player, 1 on the same team, 2 on the opposite team
+6. show "console.log" somewhere, or let user can export log for debugging purpose...
+7. can move players around, as box

-3.1 can add courts depends on how many players
+8. can add courts depends on how many players
-3.2 logic should be balanced, every person should play equal amount of games

-4. Have partner history, you can see which players one already played with.

 ## Bugs: